 While you would most certainly benefit from having actual customers in your team, it’s not always possible.
 But you can find customer proxies within your organization.
 You can tap members of your customer support, sales and marketing, and research and development teams to join your product discovery team.

 Meet with your team regularly, ideally every week, to review the backlog and ensure you’re moving towards your goals.
 This meeting is called the Product Backlog Planning meeting.
-Discussions during this meeting are more high-level than in backlog grooming sessions.
+Discussions during this meeting are more high-level than in backlog refinement sessions.

 Tip #2: Let the Team Opt-In